DLA-PSU/personal-site-template/README.md

    </footer>
    ```
    - Replace `[Your Name]` with your actual name
-   -  - Replace year with the year when you created the site

 Make sure both footers match exactly so all pages look consistent!